 The Hunt: Legend and Truth

-The hunting season on Mallorca runs from mid-July to mid-January.
-For the first few weeks, hunting is only permitted two days a week; later, four.
+The hunting season on Mallorca runs from June 24th (Sant Joan festival) to mid-January.
+For the first few weeks, hunting is only permitted on Tuesdays and Saturdays; later, four days a week.
 Due to the usually high daytime temperatures, hunting takes place at dawn or at dusk, for about three hours.
 Most hunters agree that early morning is better, since temperatures are lower, everything’s moister and carries smells much better, and the rabbits are more active.